JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/howToUse/RAMN.rst

 Starting slcand
 ^^^^^^^^^^^^^^^

-By default, RAMN acts as an slcan adapter.
+By default, RAMN acts as an SLCAN adapter.
 You can use the slcand command to start RAMN as a native Linux CAN interface.

 .. code-block:: console